barumau/pandunia/engli/kanun.md

       V
      ↗ ↘
-    A ← O
+    A ← R

 #### 6.2.1.
-AVO order
+Order A1: Agent, verb and recipient

-The most common word order in Pandunia is agent-verb-object (AVO).
+The most common word order in Pandunia is agent-verb-recipient.
-In this sentence structure the agent comes first, the verb second, and the object third.
+In this sentence structure the agent comes first, the verb second, and the recipient third.

-    agent-verb-object
+    agent-verb-recipient

       V
      ↗ ↘
-    A   O
+    A   R

 Examples:
-**me wida lole.** - I see them.
+**me wida lole.**
+– I see them.
-**te beka pang.** - You bake bread.
+**te beka pang.**
+– You bake bread.

 #### 6.2.2.
-OAV order
+Order A2: Recipient, agent and verb

-The second structure in this triangle is OSV.
+The second structure in this triangle is recipient-agent-verb.
 It is frequent in dependant clauses.

-    object-agent-verb
+    recipient-agent-verb

       V
      ↗
-    A ← O
+    A ← R

 Examples:
-**ke te wida?** - What do you see?
+**ke te wida?**
+– What do you see?
-**me niama pang, da te beka.** - I eat bread _that you baked._
+**me niama pang, da te beka.**
+– I eat bread _that you baked._

 #### 6.2.3.
-VOA order
+Order A3: Verb, recipient and agent

-The third structure of this triangle is VOA, which is rarely used.
+The third structure of this triangle is the verb-recipient-agent, which is rarely used.

-    verb-object-agent
+It is described here only for the sake of completeness.

+    verb-recipient-agent

       V
        ↘
-    A ← O
+    A ← R

-#### 6.3.
-Verbs that end in -u
+#### 6.3.Backward verbs

-Verbs that end in **-u** are called _backward verbs_ because the word orders go _backward_ from the recipient to the agent.
+Verbs that end in **-u** are called _backward verbs_ because the word orders go _backward_ from the recipient via the verb to the agent.

 Verbs that end in **-u** use this triangular pattern.